AlexSartori/alexsartori.github.io/_posts/2021-04-06-microbiology-findings-1.md

 Did you notice the intruder?
 On the top right corner you can see what is most likely a **gastrotrich**, a finding that made Emma very jealous since she could never find one :sunglasses:

 But anyway, let's have some more fun with rotifers.
-Take a look below at how they eat: basically they open up this sort of mouth that is covered in cilia which they move to create a vortex to  attract other microorganisms to ingest.
+Take a look below at how they eat: basically they open up this sort of mouth that is covered in cilia which they move to create a vortex to attract anything they can ingest (other microorganisms, organig debris, etc).

 {{ html_video_pre_url }}/assets/posts/mbio-rotifero-3.mp4{{ html_video_post_url }}
 {{ html_video_pre_url }}/assets/posts/mbio-rotifero-4.mp4{{ html_video_post_url }}